-- Innovation: We foster an environment in which new ideas can emerge and lead to creative approaches, solutions and actions.
+- Innovation.
+Fostering an environment in which new ideas can emerge and lead to creative approaches, solutions, and actions.

 Saskatchewan Nursing Advanced Practice (SNAP) Conceptual Framework

 The CNPP development team utilized a rigorous process to develop a conceptual framework to guide curricular and program design.
 Initially, conceptual frameworks used by educational programs across Canada and the United States were examined.
 After much deliberation, the committee identified that the “Strong Model of Advanced Practice Nursing” was useful (Ackerman, et al., 1996; Winnipeg Health Sciences Centre, 2008).
 The Strong Model is recognized as a valid and reliable model for depicting the dimensions of the advanced practice role in an international contemporary health service context (Chang, Gardner, Duffield, & Ramis, 2010, 2011).
 However, the model is primarily focused on practice education and the language did not effectively reflect the Saskatchewan/Canadian context.
 Thus, the model was adapted to create the Saskatchewan Nursing Advanced Practice (SNAP) conceptual model.

 The core concepts were redefined to logically fit the Saskatchewan health system context, contemporary literature and expertise of the faculty of Saskatchewan Polytechnic and U of R. Additionally, the concepts were evaluated to be consistent with SRNA Registered Nurse (nurse practitioner) RN(NP) Core Competencies (2010) and academic and clinical domains for advanced nursing practice as set out by the CNA.
 The guiding principles from the Strong Model, Canadian Advanced Practice competencies, Saskatchewan and Canadian healthcare context, and SRNA NP competencies were incorporated to reflect the Saskatchewan Nursing Advanced Practice (SNAP) model as the conceptual framework for the curricular and program design of the CNPP.

 The conceptual framework guides advanced nursing practice.
 Admission criteria acknowledge that applicants have sound competence in registered nurse practice thus applicants know the core concepts central to nursing.
 Examples of core concepts central to nursing that are built upon in the program are primary health care, population health, collaboration, caring, communication, evidence-informed practice, critical inquiry, information literacy, leadership, ethical practice, professionalism and safety.